openlifescience-ai/Open-Medical-Reasoning-Tasks/tasks.md

-# Medical Reasoning Tasks for Large Language Models
+# Medical Reasoning Tasks

 This document contains a curated list of high-impact reasoning tasks designed specifically for the medical, healthcare, and clinical domains.
-These tasks are intended to enhance the capabilities of large language models in critical medical reasoning and decision-making processes.

 | Task Name | Description |
 |-----------|-------------|